dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 #### Modifications

 - Adding theming files under a folder `style/themes` will unlock the possibility of having different themes in the future.
 Check out the [source for theming in Button](https://github.com/dnbexperience/eufemia/tree/main/packages/dnb-eufemia/src/components/button/style).
-- Adding support for [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) by including a file `web-component.js` in the folder structure.
-Check out how this is carried out by Button in the [source code](https://github.com/dnbexperience/eufemia/blob/main/packages/dnb-eufemia/src/components/button/web-component.js).
-You also have to add a tag name and register the web component inside the component declaration.

 ## Development environments